Tiramisu-Compiler/tiramisu/README.md

 ## Overview

-Tiramisu is a compiler for expressing fast, portable and composable data parallel computations.
+Tiramisu is a compiler for expressing fast and portable data parallel computations.
 It provides a simple C++ API for expressing algorithms (`Tiramisu expressions`) and how these algorithms should be optimized by the compiler.
 Tiramisu can be used in areas such as linear and tensor algebra, deep learning, image processing, stencil computations and machine learning.

 The Tiramisu compiler is based on the polyhedral model thus it can express a large set of loop optimizations and data layout transformations.
 Currently it targets (1) multicore X86 CPUs, (2) Nvidia GPUs, (3) Xilinx FPGAs (Vivado HLS) and (4) distributed machines (using MPI).
 It is designed to enable easy integration of code generators for new architectures.